JULIELab/JULIELab.github.io/Lab+News.md

 * Submission by Hellrich, Kampe & Hahn on the influence of down-sampling on the stability of word embeddings accepted at [RepEval@NAACL 2019](https://repeval2019.github.io).
 * Submission by Hellrich, Buechel & Hahn on modeling historical word emotion values accepted at [LaTeCH-CLfL@NAACL 2019](https://sighum.wordpress.com/events/latech-clfl-2019/).
 * Submission by Tobias Kolditz et al. on Annotating German Clinical Documents for De-Identification accepted at [MedInfo 2019](https://medinfo-lyon.org/en/).
 * We congratulate [Dr. des.
-Johannes Hellrich](/Staff/Hellrich/index.html) to the successful defense of his thesis.
+Johannes Hellrich](/Staff/Hellrich/index.html) for the successful defense of his thesis.
 * Submission by Tinghui Duan and Udo Hahn on compiling a digital corpus of the historic Allgemeine Literatur-Zeitung (Short Paper) accepted at [JCDL 2019](https://2019.jcdl.org).